Brandon Crawford Player Props: Giants vs. Marlins

-On Tuesday, Brandon Crawford (.139 batting average in his past 10 games, with a home run, six walks and three RBI) and the San Francisco Giants face the Miami Marlins, whose starting pitcher will be Edward Cabrera.
-First pitch is at 6:40 PM ET.
+Brandon Crawford -- batting .143 with a home run, five walks and three RBI in his past 10 games -- will be in action for the San Francisco Giants against the Miami Marlins, with Trevor Rogers on the mound, on April 19 at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Marlins.
+He had a hitless showing in his most recent game (0-for-3) against the Marlins.

 Brandon Crawford Game Info & Props vs. the Marlins